-Did you know play dough conducts electricity and can be used to make play dough circuits?
+Did you know play dough conducts electricity and can be used to make circuits?

-Using play-dough is a fun and very low cost way to learn about circuits.
+Using play dough is a fun and very low cost way to learn about circuits and electricity.
 In our circuit we use a component called a Light Emitting Diode (LED).
-These are quite easy and inexpensive to get from online stores or electronics shops.
+These are very easy and inexpensive to purchase from online stores or electronics shops.
 Light emitting diodes light up when electricity flows through them (like light bulbs).
-They only let electricity flow through them in one direction, so if you put them in the wrong way round, they will not light up.
+They only let electricity flow through them in one direction, so if you put them in the wrong way round, they won’t light up.

-Our little experiments show how you can make circuits of any shape you want using play dough.
+Our little activity show how you can make circuits of any shape you want using play dough.

 Easy play dough circuits

 - First make your play dough.
 For the insulating ( non conducting )dough we used this recipe from Squishy Circuits.

 - For the conductive dough we used a standard play dough recipe with salt.
 Or you can just use shop bought play dough.